Mbappe gives wonderkid Cherki seal of approval but he must keep his feet on the ground | Goal.com

 On the sidelines, his father is reported to have shouted at him: “If you don’t want to play, get off!”

-If the player’s attitude was not exemplary, Lyon’s board have been reassured by that action that he is surrounded by those who will not let him become carried away with his new-found status in the public eye.
+If the player’s attitude was not exemplary, Lyon’s board have been reassured by the confirmation that he has loved ones who will not let him get carried away with his new-found fame.

 “I think Rayan is surrounded by very good people,” Garcia told RMC on Monday.
 “He is polite and attentive.
 You’re not like that without a quality entourage.